jedahan/jedahan.github.com/index.md

 layout: default
 title: Home
 ---

+# Hi Engadget!

+Hi Engadget!
+If you are interested in my most recent work for Bard Graduate Center (programming old computers), check out [my latest blog post](/blog).

+I am also going to be speaking during their symposium which will be livestreamed.
+Message me [@jedahan](twitter.com/jedahan) or email and i'll let you know when the link is up.

+# /Hi Engadget

 a [hacker][me] of Computational Machinations, Digital Arts and Electronic Sounds, hailing from [Brooklyn][]

 I am a programmer who likes to connect random inputs and outputs to see what people will do with them.
 I often take virtual streams and provide them physical facilities to exaggerate their impact on our lives.
 I am equally uncomfortable coding in C, C++, Rust, Javascript, Coffeescript, Python, Piet, Basic, Hypercard, and Bash.
 I painted a simple [echo program][] and could very easily see myself holed up for the winter just with canvas and wine.